Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 Can’t decide if you should buy gold now or wait?

 Even though gold and silver have long-lasting qualities most other investments don’t, we all want the best price we can get.
 It’s only natural, and any good consumer will consider the timing of their buying decisions.
-It’s a question almost every investor asks: even if I get a good price now, will I be able to get a better price later?
+It’s a question almost every investor asks before executing: Even if I get a good price now, will I be able to get a better price later?

 Well, history has an empirical answer for you.

-You can see that, on average, gold tends to surge during the first couple months of the year.
+You can see that on average, gold tends to surge during the first couple months of the year.
 The price cools down through the spring and summer, then takes off again in the fall.
-This means that on a historical basis, the best times to buy are the beginning of January, early April or mid-summer.
+This means that on a historical basis, the best times to buy are the beginning of January, early April, or early July.

 It’s easy to see silver’s higher volatility.
-What also sticks out is that historically, silver doesn’t come close to touching the January low at any other time.
-The other best time to buy silver is in June.
+What also sticks out is that historically, silver doesn’t come close to touching the January low.
+The only other best time to buy is in late June.

-As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price, and that there were certain years when fell below where it started.
-But the historical data says that on average, investors will get their best price in early January or the prior year.
+As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price (though there were certainly years when the price of silver fell below where it started).
+The historical data says that on average, investors will get their best price in early January or the prior year.